yeboda96/120-Data-Science-Interview-Questions/data-analysis.md

   - <https://bl.ocks.org/rpgove/0060ff3b656618e9136b>
 #### 27. Let's say you're building the recommended music engine at Spotify to recommend people music based on past listening history.
 How would you approach this problem?
   - [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering)
+  - At first, people rate different items (like videos, images, games).
+After that, the system is making predictions about user's rating for an item, which the user hasn't rated yet.
+These predictions are built upon the existing ratings of other users, who have similar ratings with the active user.